NicDoesCode/SMSGFX-docs/docs/source/concepts.rst

 Projects
 --------
-SMSGFX works with objects called "**Projects**", a project is a container for the colour palettes and graphics tiles that you've defined.
+SMSGFX works with objects called "**Projects**", a project is a container for the colour palettes, graphics tiles and tile maps that you've defined.

 Palette
 -------
+A palette is a selection of colours that can be used in your graphics.
+Retro game consoles all have different limitation when it comes to colour palettes.

-The Sega Master System and Game Gear use palettes with 16 colour slots per palette.
-Each slot contains the RGB value for a colour.
-You can use the same colour in multiple slots.
+The Sega Master System and Game Gear use palettes with 16 colour slots per palette and you may use two palettes per tile map, giving you an effective 32 colours.
+The Nintendo Entertainment System gives you 4 distinct colour palettes, 3 colours each, for 12 in total.
+The Nintendo Game Boy on the other hand only ever has access to 4 shades of grey.

-When you paint an image it is important to note that each 'pixel' does not store a colour, but instead it stores the slot number of the colour used from 1 to 16.
-You will notice that as you change colour palettes the colours in your image will also update to reflect the colour palette used.
+When we design graphics for retro games consoles, we need to remember that there are limitations on the colours that you can use and therefore design our images to look good with a minimum number of colours.

 Colours
 -------
-The Sega Master System uses 6-bit colour, this gives you a total count of 64 colours that you can use with your graphics, this limited amount of colours gives Master System games their signature bright and cartoony look.

-The Sega Game Gear uses 12-bit colour, this gives you a total count of 4096 colours that you can use with your graphics, this expanded range of colours allows you to pick more complementary colours than the Master System.

-Despite the total colours available to you remember that you may only use 16 of these colours per palette meaning that each tile may show a maximum of 16 colours.
+We fill our palettes with colours, and depending on the console you may have less or more available to you.

+For example; the Sega Master System gives you a total of 64 colours to use from, whereas the Game Gear gives you a total of 4096.
+The Nintendo Game Boy allows you only 4 shades of grey, whereas the Nintendo Entertainment System gives you 56 colours to work with.

 Tiles
 -----
-The Sega Master System and Game Gear construct their graphics using a mosaic of 8x8 pixel tiles.
+Most retro games consoles construct their graphics using a mosaic of 8x8 pixel tiles.

 To construct a scene we lay out these tiles out in a 'tile map'.
 You can not draw on individual pixels on these systems, your scene is constructed from these tiles.